-The administration believed both employees engaged in multiple conflicts of interest.
+Reality: The administration believed both employees engaged in multiple conflicts of interest.
 One was actively opposing the selling of the nursing home through his legislation and votes when his wife and sister-in-law worked there, and another had gone to work for the union after leaving county employment and had the ability to provide inside information to the detriment of county management and the taxpayers.
 He went so far as to represent employees of the nursing home in suing the county to prevent its closure.

 4) Inaccuracy: The ethics commissioners were unduly influenced by the County Executive.